cristianBMJ/cristianBMJ.github.io/index.md

 ### [*ETL Process*](https://github.com/cristianBMJ/Process_ETL)
 *BigQuery | Airflow | Testing*
-Implemented an ETL pipeline to extract data from a fake API, transform it, and load it into BigQuery using Airflow.
+Implemented an ETL pipeline to extract data from a API, transform it, and load it into BigQuery using Airflow.
 Incorporated Agile methodologies, testing, and version control.

 ---------
 # *Data Analytics*